Geo readiness check for uae business website

 What to do

-Finally, the check turns findings into a focused action list.
-Typical steps include updating the XML sitemap, fixing navigation so all key pages sit under relevant hubs, and enriching weak hubs with better internal links.
-After these changes, you can resubmit sitemaps in Google Search Console or rerun scans to see if coverage and AI-readiness have improved, using the results to guide further GEO and SEO work instead of guessing.
+The output should be a focused action list rather than a vague report.
+Typical next steps include updating the XML sitemap, fixing navigation and internal links so important pages sit under relevant hubs, and strengthening weak category or service hubs with better supporting links.
+After that, the site can be rescanned or resubmitted in Google Search Console to see whether coverage improves.

 What to keep in mind